LunaRoseManor/lunarosemanor.github.io/_drafts/2023-11-17-how-to-make-a-jekyll-theme.md

 [Centering things in CSS](https://www.w3.org/Style/Examples/007/center.en.html) has and continues to be a pain for the foreseeable future, but it's mostly plain sailing from there.
-[The box model](https://www.w3schools.com/Css/css_boxmodel.asp) aside, it only takes about ~40 lines of code to get what you see here.
+[The box model](https://www.w3schools.com/Css/css_boxmodel.asp) aside, it only takes about 83 lines of code to get what you see here.
 I cut out a lot of bloat by refusing to use media queries and focusing solely on desktops.
+This isn't generally acceptable practice, but really all you need to make your site responsive is ensuring that it changes shape depending on the width of the display, and you can usually do that by declaring a single `<meta>` element in HTML and giving your content wrapper a maximum width.
+This won't save you from CSS suddenly having convenient accidents like eating your header or yanking your site to the right hand side, but that's besides the point.

 # Simplicity
 The tricky part.
 Jekyll's core feature set is pretty feature rich, even without plugins.
 This means if you're starting from scratch, you've got to work within the same assumptions.
 For String Theory I decided to only go with things that were in minima.
 That way, there'd be nothing lost or added between themes.
-Only problem is that GitHub pages (where this site is currently hosted) assumes that you want analytics and search engine optimization.
+Only problem is that GitHub Pages (where this site is currently hosted) assumes that you want analytics and search engine optimization.

 ## Layouts